Author: Candace Ganger

 ❃ I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review. ❃

-Review: The Inevitable Collision of Birdie & Bash
+The Inevitable Collision of Birdie & Bash, Candace Ganger

-I am not usually one for super tragic books, but The Inevitable Collision of Birdie & Bash drew me in.
+The Inevitable Collision of Birdie & Bash by Candace Ganger drew me right in.
 It tells the story of two people linked by tragedy, though one of them doesn’t know it.
 One of the main characters, Birdie, is so intelligent, and the author’s writing is whip-smart.
 However, it is a good idea to have some tissues nearby because this book is an emotional rollercoaster.

 This book’s concept really intrigued me.
 Basically Bash, and his friend are in the car that runs over Birdie’s baby brother, causing him severe injury.
 There is a low chance of survival, and Bash and his friend never own up to the accident.
 The plot thickens as Birdie and Bash end up working at a rollerskating rink together while Birdie is unaware of their connection.
 I enjoyed the suspense that built up as Bash struggled to tell Birdie what he did and being able to understand both sides of the story.
 This story is so complex and absolutely heart-wrenching, making it an incredible debut.